 Want to volunteer or be Employed at the Arctic Chalet?

-We are currently taking applications for volunteers for next summer 2019.
 We have positions available for healthy, PHYSICALLY FIT volunteer workers who are interested in tourism and who are passionate about dogs; people who would enjoy living and working with us in the Arctic for short or long term.
 We can give you an extraordinary experience!

 To live and work in the Arctic is a wonderful adventure and for many has been an experience of a lifetime.
 Staff will have the chance to attend cultural community events and participate in some of our adventure tours and may also have the opportunity to travel to other Arctic communities via the famous ice roads or by air in the summer.
 Staff can enjoy campfires together, canoeing, skiing and skijoring and hiking right from the property.
 We live in a land where nature is King.